Annual Survey of Research and Development of Canadian Private Non-profit Organizations (RDNP)

 In-house R&D personnel include researchers and research managers; R&D technical, administrative and support staff; and other R&D occupations.
 These data are available by geographic distribution (provinces and territories).

-Technology payments include payments made or received for patents, copyrights, trademarks, industrial design, integrated circuit topography designs, original software, packaged off-the-shelf software, databases with a useful life exceeding one year, other technical assistance, industrial processes and know-how.
+Technology payments include payments made or received for patents, copyrights, trademarks, industrial designs, integrated circuit topography designs, original software, packaged off-the-shelf software, databases with a useful life exceeding one year, other technical assistance, industrial processes and know-how.
 Technology payments can be made to, or received from, affiliated organizations or other organizations within or outside Canada.

 Data from the RDNP provide total estimates of in-house R&D expenditures by the private non-profit sector, and contribute to gross domestic expenditures on research and development (GERD).
 These data serve many users, including policy analysts from federal, provincial and territorial governments who develop and monitor programs related to science and technology, and international organizations such as the Organisation for Economic Co-operation and Development (OECD) and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 University researchers, research councils, business enterprises, research institutes and associations, science journal writers, the general public and the media are all users of R&D data.